Perturbative gadgets for gate-based quantum computing: Non-recursive constructions without subspace restrictions: Summary and outlook

 \section{Summary and outlook}

 Perturbative gadgets are a powerful tool that can be used to show equivalences between Hamiltonians of different localities.
-They have led to advances in quantum complexity theory, addressing problems that originate from studies of quantum many-body systems in rigorous condensed matter theory, and have been considered tools to facilitate feasible implementations in experimental settings.
+They have led to advances in quantum complexity theory, addressing problems that originate from studies of quantum many-body systems in rigorous condensed-matter theory, and have been considered tools to facilitate feasible implementations in experimental settings.
 They have also been explored as tools to devise schemes of quantum simulations of systems that are natively too difficult to tackle, say, quantum systems featuring certain kinds of intrinsic topological order \cite{BrellGadget,Wille}.
 At the same time, perturbative gadgets are quite often accompanied by unfavorable trade-offs in interaction strengths, recursions, or limitations to settings allowing for subspace restrictions, bringing into question their use for practical applications~\cite{harleyGoingGadgetsImportance2023}.

-In this work, we have proposed a new type of perturbative gadget that jointly lifts the requirements on subspace restrictions and recursions but cannot circumvent the problem of impractical interaction strengths.
+In this work, we have proposed a type of perturbative gadget that jointly lifts the requirements on subspace restrictions and recursions but cannot circumvent the problem of impractical interaction strengths.
 It achieves the same locality reduction as the subdivision gadget from Oliveira and Terhal~\cite{oliveiraComplexityQuantumSpin2008a}, but has a direct formulation in higher-orders of perturbation theory as does the gadget from Jordan and Farhi~\cite{jordanPerturbativeGadgetsArbitrary2008a}, without requiring to restrict the evolution of the system to a subspace of the Hilbert space.
-In doing so, we observe that each of these constructions is a special case and demonstrate how to generalize our construction to a larger class of gadgets.
+In doing so, we observe that each of these constructions is a special case and demonstrate how to generalize our construction to a larger class of gadgets applicable to gate-based quantum computing.

 Furthermore, we turn towards the setting of variational quantum algorithms, where the locality of cost functions can be of great interest and thus benefit from generic procedures producing Hamiltonians with the same ground states but reduced locality.
+Also for fault-tolerant quantum algorithms, reductions in locality could help alleviate hardware constraints or impact measurement noise.

 We note that locality versus energy scale trade-offs in using perturbative gadgets may still be impractical outside of theoretical considerations and therefore leave the question of their practicality wide open.
 Circumventing the need for subspace restrictions and recursions does, however, broaden their scope and therefore opens up new directions of exploration for finding practical applications.
 It might be interesting to consider the question of how imposing restrictions on the target Hamiltonian might allow us to improve the resource requirements of our gadget construction.
 In the same flavor as gadgets for topological quantum codes, there might be classes of Hamiltonians for which the effective Hamiltonian can be retrieved at a lower perturbation order.
 Such a development would trade off universality for performance, an idea established in the area of variational quantum algorithms and beyond.